 Rudyard Griffiths never shies away from discussing the big issue of the day.
 As the Senior Fellow at the Munk School of Global Affairs and Public Policy and the co-founder, chair, and moderator of the Munk Debates — Canada’s premier international debate series, — Griffiths is a highly sought-after commentator on global economics, geopolitics, and corporate decision making.

-Speaking to some of the biggest issues facing us today, our geopolitical speakers from the tops of their fields in business, politics, journalism, and more to help audiences make sense of global issues and their impact locally, nationally, and internationally.
+Speaking to some of the biggest issues facing us today, our geopolitical speakers from the tops of their fields in business, politics, journalism, and more help audiences make sense of global issues and their impact locally, nationally, and internationally.

 Contact us to learn more about our geopolitical experts and how to book your conference speaker today.